Post a Job

-If you are unable to reach an agreement and would like our help, get in touch.
+If you are still unable to reach an agreement and would like our help, get in touch.
 Although we are unable to mediate, we will do our best to offer clear and impartial advice about what your options are.
-In order for us to provide the best advice, you should provide answers to the following questions when you write to us.
+In order for us to provide the best advice, you should include answers to the following questions when you write to us.

 - What happened?